 If you’ve been reading our blog, you’ve read many articles about what happens when employees scoop ice with their hands.
 That causes bacterial infections that could dirty the entire bin, make your customers sick, and give your restaurant a black mark on a health inspection.
 Scooping ice with a glass is almost worse.
 Ever try to find broken glass inside of a bin of ice?
 It’s impossible to get it all.
 The whole batch must be dumped so the bin can be cleaned.

 One of the brands of scoop we sell is Browne Foodservice.
-They come in several different sizes and materials, have a finger grip handle, a round bottom, and a lovely polished sheen.
-They can be considered the best utilitarian ice scoop for the job.
+They come in several different sizes and materials, have

 One of the confusing parts about buying an ice machine is that the ice machine and the bin are normally two separate components.
 The reason for this is that different industries have different needs for storage.
 An establishment which is fairly low volume needs a bin with less capacity than its higher-volume counterparts.